DanaKChilds/NBA-Player-Similarity-Tool/README.md

 Once the app is running:

-1. Use the dropdown menu to select a player from the dataset.
+1. Use the dropdown menu to select a player or type in a player's name.
 2. Choose a specific season for that player.
 3. Use the slider to select how many similar players to return (1–10).
 4. Click **"Find Similar Players"**.